LoginRadius/docs/content/tutorial/ror/index.md

 ## Run and See Result

-- Run the server using the following command in command line `bin/rails server`.
+- Run the server using the following command in command line `rails server`.

 - Open your Auth Page(IDX) registration URL `https://<LoginRadius APP Name>.hub.loginradius.com/auth.aspx?action=register&return_url=<Return URL>`.
 It will display the following screen: